|

 Doris with Her Attorney in Courtroom

-News From the County M.E.
-That Doris Was Pregnant
+News for Ed From the County Medical Examiner That Doris Was Pregnant When

-Birdy's Oral Sex Offer, Leading to a Car Crash
+Birdy's Sudden Oral Sex Offer To Ed While Driving, Leading to

 Tolliver's Body - Found Underwater in Car and Beaten to Death